-Since there are many medical alert options to choose from, deciding on a medical alert service can be overwhelming.
+Since there are many options to choose from, deciding on a service can be overwhelming.
 Luckily, it doesn’t have to be.
-Here are a few tips on choosing the right medical alert system.
+Here are a few tips on choosing the right system for you.

 What is a medical alert system?

 One of the best ways that seniors can stay independent and overcome fear of fall injuries is to invest in a medical alert system.
 A medical alert system, often called a personal emergency response system (PERS) or fall button, is a combination of state-of-the-art communication and computer technology.
-There are two types of systems available: in-home medical alert systems and mobile medical alert systems.
+There are two types of systems available: in-home systems and mobile systems.